Job Title: Knowledge Keeper

 - Demonstrated ability to teach and support learning from an Indigenous pedagogy

 - Ability to foster strong relationships with families and community professionals

 - Working knowledge of local early childhood development/support resources

-- Strong interpersonal skills.
-Excellent oral and written communication skills.
+- Strong interpersonal skills, and excellent oral and written communication skills

 - Knowledge of group process and facilitation techniques

 - Ability to function independently while managing concurrent tasks and deadlines, often under pressure